 5 Tennessee is home to the Great Smoky Mountains National Park, the country's most visited national park.

-6 Tennessee was the last state to succeed from the Union during the Civil War.
+6 Tennessee was the last state to secede from the Union during the Civil War.
 Likewise, it was the first state to be readmitted once the war had ended.

 7 Sweetwater, TN is home to the country's largest underground lake- the Lost Sea.